cfisch3r/cfisch3r.github.io/_posts/2024-01-01-service-level-management-the-devops-way.md

 <!--more-->

 When things went wrong with your Software Systems back when operations and development were separate, playing the blame game was quite popular.
 I remember a post mortem after a disastrous release of a web system ending with a complete rollback.
 The ops guys opened the meeting with the statement: "From the ops perspective it was a perfect release yesterday!".
 Yieks!
 As well as this, it also worked the other way around.
 Ever heard of the classic "Worked on my machine" statement from a developer?
 From a customer perspective this is a nightmare.
-Fortunately with the rise of the DevOps paradigm this dilemma vanished anf product teams took over the responsibility for the overall reliability of their systems.
+Fortunately with the rise of the DevOps paradigm this dilemma vanished and product teams took over the responsibility for the overall reliability of their systems.

 ## Reliability vs Availability
 Nonetheless, there is still the chance of disappointment if the customer and the product team don't understand what exactly to expect from the system in terms of reliability.
 Often it is expressed by simple metrics such as availability and uptime, but does this really represent what your customer wants?
 Google's Site Reliability Engineers summarized this mismatch as follows: